Biomagnification: Current status

 In a review, a large number of studies, Suedel et al. concluded that although biomagnification is probably more limited in occurrence than previously thought, there is good evidence that DDT, DDE, PCBs, toxaphene, and the organic forms of mercury and arsenic do biomagnify in nature.
 For other contaminants, bioconcentration and bioaccumulation account for their high concentrations in organism tissues.
 More recently, Gray reached a similar substances remaining in the organisms and not being diluted to non-threatening concentrations.
 The success of top predatory-bird recovery (bald eagles, peregrine falcons) in North America following the ban on DDT use in agriculture is testament to the importance of recognizing and responding to biomagnification.

 Substances that biomagnify

-Two common groups that are known to biomagnify are chlorinated hydrocarbons, also known as organochlorines, and inorganic compounds like methylmercury or heavy metals.
+Two common groups that are known to biomagnify are chlorinated hydrocarbons, also known as organochlorines, and heavy metals, including organometallic forms like methylmercury.
 Both are lipophilic and not easily degraded.
 Novel organic substances like organochlorines are not easily degraded because organisms lack previous exposure and have thus not evolved specific detoxification and excretion mechanisms, as there has been no selection pressure from them.
 These substances are consequently known as "persistent organic pollutants" or POPs.

 Metals are not degradable because they are chemical elements.
 Organisms, particularly those subject to naturally high levels of exposure to metals, have mechanisms to sequester and excrete metals.
 Problems arise when organisms are exposed to higher concentrations than usual, which they cannot excrete rapidly enough to prevent damage.
 Persistent heavy metals, such as lead, cadmium, mercury, and arsenic, can have a wide variety of adverse health effects across species.